-The Group has exposure to interest rate risk, arising principally in relation to the National Loan Fund (NLF) loans, cash held at bank and precious metal consignment arrangements.

-Cash held at bank and overdrafts are subject to interest rate risk where the risk is primarily in relation to movements in interest rates set by the Bank of England.
+The Group has exposure to interest rate risk, arising principally in relation to cash held at bank and precious metal consignment arrangements.
+Cash held at bank is subject to interest rate risk where the risk is primarily in relation to movements in interest rates set by the Bank of England.

 Precious metal consignment arrangements are subject to consignment fee payments.
-The consignment arrangements have floating rates of interest which gives exposure to interest rate risk.
+The consignment arrangements have floating rates of interest which give exposure to interest rate risk.

-The interest rate risk which arises from the above is deemed not to have a significant effect on income and operating cash flows, so no financial instruments are utilised to manage this risk
+The interest rate risk which arises from the above is deemed to not have a significant effect on income and operating cash flows, so no financial instruments are utilised to manage this risk.